-a. establishing effective two-way communication with parents respecting the differing needs of families e. provide the support that is necessary in the planning and implementing effective parental involvement f. coordinate and integrate with other programs g. the belief that all children can learn h. supports the mission of successfully educating all students i. recognizes the education of children is a responsibility shared by parents, families, school staff, and community j. parent and family involvement is an ongoing process that will assist parents and families to meet their obligations of being their child's first teacher k. parents shared responsibility for decisions about their child's education, health, and well being school district, staff and parents will participate in an annual evaluation of the content and effectiveness of the parental involvement policy
+a. establishing effective two-way communication with parents respecting the differing needs of families

+- b. providing frequent reports to parents on student progress - c. reasonable access to the observation of classroom activities and opportunities to volunteer and participate in the classroom - d. providing family math and reading nights throughout the school year - e. provide the support that is necessary in the planning and implementing effective parental involvement - f. coordinate and integrate with other programs - g. the belief that all children can learn - h. supports the mission of successfully educating all students - i. recognizes the education of children is a responsibility shared by parents, families, school staff, and community - j. parent and family involvement is an ongoing process that will assist parents and families to meet their obligations of being their child's first teacher - k. parents shared responsibility for decisions about their child's education, health, and well being - school district, staff and parents will participate in an annual evaluation of the content and effectiveness of the parental involvement policy